FAQ's

 >>>For those with Medicare Advantage HMO's, you will need to contact your company and see if they allow Non-HMO provider orders to be sent to in network options.

-Medicaid/Oregon Health Plan: While we can see patients with this type of insurance, we do not bill medicaid and we cannot complete referrals and other orders as we are not in network.
+Medicaid/Oregon Health Plan: While we can see patients with this type of insurance for specialty services, we cannot be your primary care provider.
+We do not bill medicaid and we cannot complete referrals and other orders as we are not in network.

 Those with Medicaid will need to keep a traditional fee-for-service clinic who takes insurance as a backup for specific tests/orders as their PCP.